-Prints a summary of the variables declared in the input file.
+Prints a summary of the variables and defines declared in the input file.
 Moreover, it prints also the list of symbolic input, frozen and state variables of the model with their range of values (as defined in the input file) if the proper command option is specified.

+By default, if no type specifiers (-s, -f, -i) are used, all variable types will be printed.
+When using one or more type specifiers (e.g. -s), only variables belonging to selected types will be printed.

--s Prints only state variables.
+Prints only state variables.

--f Prints only frozen variables.

--i Prints only input variables.

--t Prints only the number of variables (among selected kinds), grouped by type.
-This option is incompatible with -V.

--VPrints only the list of variables with their types (among selected kinds), with no summary information.
-This option is incompatible with -t.
-Prints verbosely.
-Scalar variable's values are not truncated if too long for printing.
+-f Prints only frozen variables. -i Prints only input variables. -t Prints only the number of variables (among selected kinds), grouped by type.
+This option is incompatible with $-V$ or $-D$ -V Prints only the list of variables with their types (among selected kinds), with no summary information.
+This option is incompatible with $-t$ or $-D$ -D Prints only the list of defines with their types, with no summary information.
+This option is incompatible with $-t$ or $-V$ -v Prints verbosely.
+Scalar variable's values are not truncated if too long for printing. -m Pipes the output to the program specified by the PAGER shell variable if defined, else through the UNIX command "more". -o output-file Writes the output generated by the command to output-file.

-Pipes the output to the program specified by the PAGER shell variable if defined, else through the UNIX command show_dependencies - Shows the dependencies for the given expresshow_dependencies [-h] [-k bound] -e expression
+show_dependencies - Shows the dependencies for the given expresshow_dependencies [-h] [-k bound] -e expression encode_variables - Builds the BDD variables necessary to compile Command the model into a BDD.